 Citrus Roasted Salmon Recipe

-Copper River Salmon is the ideal fish for roasting in the oven.
 This species is prized for its rich and healthy reserves of omega-3 fatty acids that result from a lengthy swim against the current of the chilly Alaskan Copper River.

 This reserve of fat and flavor then insulates the fish as it roasts.
 As the fat renders, it slowly bastes the meat from within.
 The addition of delicate and bright slices of seasonal citrus fruit on top adds a fresh, acidic punch of flavor while trapping in moisture.
 As a result, this citrus-roasted Copper River Salmon recipe is consistently moist, tender, and perfectly flaky without a hint of dryness.